Information for Employers

 Many small business owners choose to provide insurance for their employees.
 Pennsylvania defines small businesses as those with 50 or fewer full-time employees.
 Some states may use different limits, but Pennsylvania law reflects the federal maximum of 50 full-time employees.

 - Many small employers seek coverage on their own or with the assistance of an agent or broker but help is available.
 While Pennie, Pennsylvania's insurance marketplace is not currently operating a small business program, there are many agents and brokers available to help you understand your options for small group coverage.
 Call the Pennie Contact Center at 1-844-844-8040 to get connected to an agent or broker in your area or visit

 Small Business Health Care Tax Credit

-Your business could qualify for the Small Business Health Care Tax Credit that is worth up to 50 percent of your contribution toward your employees' premiums for two consecutive tax years.
-In order to qualify, you must meet the following parameters:
+- Your business could qualify for the Small Business Health Care Tax Credit which is worth up to 50 percent of your contribution toward your employees' premiums for two consecutive tax years.
+To qualify, you must meet the following parameters:

 Rates and Review Process

 Every year, the Pennsylvania Insurance Department reviews all proposed health insurance rates and changes to existing rates for plans in the individual and small group markets.
 We have a number of resources available to help consumers understand this process, and obtain information about requested and approved changes to their rates.
 For more information visit the

 To get answers to your insurance-related questions or to file a complaint with your insurance company, agent, broker, or public adjuster connect with our Consumer Services Bureau.